 Drug and Test Solution.
 Artesunate was provided by Guilin Pharmaceutical Co.
 Ltd, China in the form of sodium artesunate reconstitution and dissolved in sterilized sodium bicarbonate.
-The test compound is further diluted with physiological saline (sodium chloride 0.9%) sterile solution to obtain 6 concentrations of 10, 1, 10-1, 10-2, 10-3, and 10-4 mg mL-1, respectively.
+The test compound is further diluted with physiological saline (sodium chloride 0.9%) sterile solution to obtain 6 concentrations of 10 mg mL-1; 1 mg mL-1; 10-1 mg mL-1; 10-2 mg mL-1; 10-3 mg mL-1; and 10-4 mg mL-1, respectively.
 Each test solution was homogenized with vortex mixer then immediately used within half an hour.

 Fungal Strains.
-The C. albicans strains ATCC 10231 used were obtained from Laboratory Microbiology, School of Pharmacy, Institut Teknologi Bandung.
-The strain was grown in Sabouraud Dextrose Broth (SDB) with a pH range of 5.6 ± 0.2 then diluted with SDB until a number of colonies less than 100 CFU mL-1 are obtained.
+The C. albicans strains ATCC 10231 used were obtained from Laboratory Microbiology, School of Pharmacy, Bandung Institute of Technology.
+The strain was grown in Sabouraud Dextrose Broth (SDB) with a pH range of 5.6 ± 0.2 then diluted with SDB until a number of colonies less than 100 CFU mL-1are obtained.
 The inoculum suspension of C. albicans then stored in the cold room with temperature -20 °C and can be stored up to 1 week.

 Growth Promotion Test and Sterility Test.
 The GPT was conducted to determine the ability of the medium used in the observation process to grow the test colony.
-The test medium used was Sabouraud Dextrose Agar (SDA), which has been known to grow colonies of C. albicans.
+The test medium used was Sabouraud

+Dextrose Agar (SDA), which has been known to grow colonies of C. albicans.
 As much as 1 mL of C. albicans inoculum suspension was added into SDA until a mixture of 15 mL was obtained.
 The mixture was then homogenized with a vortex mixer for a minute, then poured into a sterile petri dish and made in triplicate.
-The dishes then incubated at 25°C for five days.
+The dishes then incubated at 25° C for five days.
 Observations were made on the fifth day by counting the number of colonies growing on each dish.
 All dishes should be able to grow between 30 and 300 colonies.